Teaching Tips & Strategies

 Last day of class - a nice set of ideas from Dakin Burdick

-INTRODUCTION: Writing learning objectives - very good, detailed description of how to create learning objectives for your courses - from The Schreyer Institute for Teaching Excellence at Penn State University
+INTRODUCTION: Writing learning outcomes - very good, detailed description of how to create learning outcomes for your courses - from The Schreyer Institute for Teaching Excellence at Penn State University